Michigan Court Records

 - The name of the person involved in the record, unless said person is a juvenile

-In 2019 Court Caseload Report published by Michigan courts, the state’s circuit courts were recorded to have received a total of 67,171 criminal caseloads with dispositions amounting to 54,596 in that year.
+In the 2019 Court Caseload Report published by Michigan courts, the state’s circuit courts were recorded to have received 67,171 criminal caseloads, with dispositions amounting to 54,596 in that year.
 According to the report, the courts recorded a clearance rate of 81.3%, with 1,603 cases tried and concluded.
-Summarily, criminal cases that made it to trial amounted to about 2.4% of the total criminal cases recorded within the year 2019.
+Summarily, criminal cases that made it to trial amounted to about 2.4% of the total criminal cases recorded in 2019.
 While 1,217 cases were subject to jury trials, 386 criminal cases were subjected to trial by judges.

 When does a Criminal Defendant Have the Right to a Trial?

-Pursuant to state laws, all defendants have the right to a trial in court and before a jury.
+According to state laws, all defendants generally have the right to a trial in court and before a jury.
 Michigan’s court rules also preserve a defendant’s right to trial as declared in the state laws.
-Although the right to trial is initially waived in civil cases, defendants may demand it if they want.
-Defendants may file a demand for trial through a written petition to the court after payment of required fees.
-Criminal defendants may also decide to demand a trial for only some of the charges put against them.
+Although the right to trial is initially waived in civil cases, defendants may demand it.
+Defendants may file a demand for trial through a written petition to the court after payment of the required fees.
+Criminal defendants may also demand a trial for only some of the charges against them.
 In a criminal case, a pre-trial conference occurs where prosecutors attempt to settle with plea agreements that may reduce the potential punishment of defendants.
-If the party of the defendant doesn’t take the plea bargain, they may demand a trial.
+The defendant may demand a trial if they don’t take the plea bargain.

 What are the Stages of a Criminal Trial in Michigan?

-The stages of a criminal trial in the state of Michigan include:
+The stages of a criminal trial in the state of Michigan typically include:

-- Opening statements by the prosecutor and defendant parties.
+- Opening statements by the prosecutor and the defendant.

 - Prosecutor’s presentation of evidence and witnesses.